Bubalus murrensis: Description

-Only skulls have been unambiguously attributed to the species, as no complete skeletons have been found and it is difficult to distinguish postcranial bones between different bovine species.
-The occipital region of the skull as well as the horn cores protrude backwards.
-Unlike modern water buffalo, but similar to extinct Chinese Pleistocene species of Bubalus like Bubalus wansjocki, the horn cores have a triangular rather than rounded cross section, with the upper surface of the horn cores typically forming a flat plain that is continuous with the skull surface.
-A skull found in Rhineland-Palatinate (Germany) had a width of 107 cm.
+Bubalus murrensis is only known from skull and horn remains, as no complete skeletons have been found, and the distinction of postcrania between Bubalus and other, more abundant bovines, including aurochs (Bos primigenius) and the steppe bison (Bison priscus), is difficult.
+The occipital region of the skull protrudes backwards, which is a shared feature of most Bubalus, but is absent in the recent wild water buffalo (B. arnee) and its ancestor.
+The horn cores also protrude backwards, and, unlike modern water buffalo but similar to the recent tamaraw (Bubalus mindorensis) and extinct Chinese species of Bubalus (such as Bubalus wansjocki), they have a triangular rather than rounded cross-section, with the upper surface of the horn cores typically forming a flat plain that is continuous with the skull surface.
+A skull found in Rhineland-Palatinate (Germany) has a width of 107 cm.